-Florida first lady Casey DeSantis makes surprise first public appearance since breast cancer diagnosis
+Florida First Lady Casey DeSantis makes surprise first public appearance since breast cancer diagnosis

 Video shows the crowd rise and give a standing ovation as the first lady makes her way on the stage

-EXCLUSIVE: Florida first lady Casey DeSantis surprised guests at the Hernando County Republican Party Lincoln-Reagan Day Dinner Saturday with her first public appearance since Gov. Ron DeSantis revealed her breast cancer diagnosis earlier this month.
+EXCLUSIVE: Florida First Lady Casey DeSantis surprised guests at the Hernando County Republican Party Lincoln-Reagan Day Dinner Saturday with her first public appearance since Gov. Ron DeSantis revealed her breast cancer diagnosis earlier this month.

 "Probably the most important person that has stood by me is our wonderful first lady," the Republican governor said during a speech at the dinner before revealing the surprise that the first lady was in attendance.
 "I trust in the Lord, I know how tough she is.
 She's doing very well.
 In fact, she's doing so well that she wanted to come here tonight and say hello to you, so here she is."

-Video obtained by Fox News shows the crowd rise and give a standing ovation as the first lady makes her way on the stage and embraces the governor.
+Video obtained exclusively by Fox News shows the crowd rise and give a standing ovation as the first lady makes her way on the stage and embraces the governor.

 FLORIDA GOV. DESANTIS' WIFE, CASEY, DIAGNOSED WITH BREAST CANCER